South American grey fox (Lycalopex griseus), resting near the Miscanti y Miniques Lakes, Atacama, Chile. (Photo

 In Taiwan, in late April or early May, the mu oil tree (Vernicia montana) displays an abundance of pretty white flowers.
 The slightest puff of wind makes mu flowers fall from the trees by the hundreds, gradually covering the ground as a delicate white carpet.

-Read more about this species on the page Plants: When the mu oil tree is flowering.
+The gorgeous flower display of this tree is shown on a number of pictures on the page Plants: When the mu oil tree is flowering.

 Dogs, resting on a delicate white carpet of fallen flowers from the mu oil tree, Sanyi, Taiwan.
 (Photo copyright © by Kaj Halberg)